The Federal Library Services and Technology Act (LSTA)… at work in Oklahoma

 ODL creates a five-year plan to guide use of our federal funds.
 We reached the end of the last five year period at the end of December 2017.
-This spring, we received our Independent Evaluation of ODL’s Implementation of the LSTA Grants to State Program 2013-2017.
+We received our Independent Evaluation of ODL’s Implementation of the LSTA Grants to State Program 2013-2017.
 Our new five-year plan for 2018-2022 has been approved by the Institute of Museum and Library Services.

 LSTA Reauthorization: Every five years, the LSTA program, administered through the Institute of Museum and Library Services, is up for Congressional reauthorization.